Duniya Studio is currently operating out of the following locations:

 at various locations across the Ottawa-Gatineau region, as well as

-on a Royal Caribbean International cruise.
+a special appearance on a Royal Caribbean International cruise.
 She has performed across

 Ontario and Quebec, and in Prince Edward Island as a soloist and with the Enan Troupe and Ottawa Zaffeh Group.